Optimal estimation for regression discontinuity design with binary outcomes: Our minimax estimator and its properties

-\begin{remark} Shape restrictions on the second derivatives are common in studies on honest inference in RD designs \citep[e.g.,][]{kolesar2018discrete,Imbens.Wager2019,noack_bias_aware_2024}.
-The restriction of bounded second derivatives aligns with local linear estimators, for example.
-Nevertheless, we focus on the Lipschitz class for two reasons.
+\begin{remark} Shape restrictions on second derivatives are common in studies of honest inference in RD designs \citep[e.g.,][]{kolesar2018discrete,Imbens.Wager2019,noack_bias_aware_2024}.
+One example is imposing bounds on second derivatives, which aligns with local linear estimators.
+We focus on the Lipschitz class for two reasons.
 First, restrictions on the second derivatives are less transparent and more challenging to evaluate than the Lipschitz constraints, which bound the partial effects of the running variable on the outcome.
 Second, the bounded second derivative implies the bounded first derivative when the regression function is bounded.
-To see this, suppose the domain of $f$ is $\mathbb{R}$ and the absolute value of the second derivative $f''(x)$ is bounded by $C > 0$, so that $f'(x+u) > f'(x) - Cu$ for $u>0$.
+To see this, suppose that the domain of $f$ is $\mathbb{R}$ and the absolute value of the second derivative $f''(x)$ is bounded by $C > 0$, so that $f'(x+u) \ge f'(x) - Cu$ for $u>0$.
 Then, we obtain $f(x+\delta)-f(x) = \int_0^\delta f'(x+u) du \geq f'(x) \delta - C \delta^2 / 2$ for any $\delta > 0$.
 If the range of $f$ is $[0,1]$, $f(x+\delta)-f(x)$ must be less than or equal to $1$.
 Consequently, the first derivative satisfies $f'(x) \leq \delta^{-1} + C \delta / 2$ for any $\delta > 0$, which implies that $f'(x) \leq \min_{\delta>0}(\delta^{-1} + C \delta / 2)=\sqrt{2C}$.
+Similarly, we have $f'(x) \ge -\sqrt{2C}$.
 In other words, the absolute value of the first derivative is bounded by $\sqrt{2C}$ when the absolute value of the second derivative $f''(x)$ is bounded by $C$ and the range of $f$ is $[0,1]$.
-In this manner, the second derivative restriction is closely related to the Lipschitz constraint for bounded outcomes. \end{remark}
+Thus, the second-derivative restriction is closely related to the Lipschitz constraint for bounded outcomes. \end{remark}

-\begin{remark} The solution of (\ref{minimax_problem_1}) is also the minimax linear shrinkage estimator for bounded outcomes.
+\begin{remark} The solution to (\ref{minimax_problem_1}) is also a minimax linear shrinkage estimator for bounded outcomes.
 Consider the estimation of $p_0$ under the assumption that $P(0 \leq Y_i \leq 1) = 1$ and $\bm{p}\in \mathcal{P}$, where $p_i=E[Y_i]$.
 We impose no additional assumptions on $Y_i$.
-Then the variance of $Y_i$ must be less than or equal to $p_i(1-p_i)$ because we have
+Then, the variance of $Y_i$ must be less than or equal to $p_i(1-p_i)$ because we have